BlockDevsUnited/BasicFrontEndTutorial/README.md

 - The ABI is also in [this file](https://github.com/BlockDevsUnited/BasicFrontEndTutorial/blob/master/Mood_ABI.json)

 #### This illustrates an important point: you can also build a dApp _without needing to write the Ethereum contract yourself_!
-If you want to use an existing contract written and already on Ethereum!
+If you want to use an existing contract written and already on Ethereum, you can!